paritytech/polkadot-sdk/src/api/chainHead_unstable_follow.md

 **Return value**: String containing an opaque value representing the subscription.

+This functions lets the JSON-RPC client track the state of the head of the chain: the finalized, non-finalized, and best blocks.

+## Usage

 This function works as follows:

-- When called, returns a subscription id.
+- When called, returns an opaque `followSubscriptionId` that can used to match events and in various other `chainHead`-prefixed functions.

-- Later, generates an `initialized` notification containing the hash of the current finalized block, and if `runtimeUpdates` is `true` the runtime specification of the runtime of the current finalized block.
+- Later, generates an `initialized` notification (see below) containing the hash of the current finalized block, and, if `runtimeUpdates` is `true`, the runtime specification of the runtime of the current finalized block.

 - Afterwards, generates one `newBlock` notification (see below) for each non-finalized block currently in the node's memory (including all forks), then a `bestBlockChanged` notification.
 The notifications must be sent in an ordered way such that the parent of each block either can be found in an earlier notification or is the current finalized block.

 - When a new block arrives, generates a `newBlock` notification.
 If the new block is also the new best block of the node, also generates a `bestBlockChanged` notification.

-- When the node finalizes a block, generates a `finalized` notification indicating which blocks have been finalized (both directly and indirectly) ordered by ascending height, and which blocks have been pruned (without any ordering).
-The latest notified best block must *not* be in the list of pruned blocks.
-If that would happen, a `bestBlockChanged` notification needs to be generated beforehand.
+- When the node finalizes a block, generates a `finalized` notification indicating which blocks have been finalized and which blocks have been pruned.

 - If the node is overloaded and cannot avoid a gap in the notifications, or in case of a warp syncing, or if the maximum number of pinned blocks is reached (see below), generates a `stop` notification indicating that the subscription is now dead and must be re-created.
 No more notifications will be sent out on this subscription.

 **Note**: This list of notifications makes it very easy for a JSON-RPC client to follow just the best block updates (listening to just `bestBlockChanged` events) or follow just the finalized block updates (listening to just `initialized` and `finalized` events).
 It is however not possible to easily figure out whether the runtime has been modified when these updates happen.
 This is not problematic, as anyone using the JSON-RPC interface naively propably doesn't need to account for runtime changes anyway.